Emergency Alert Messages and the National Public Alerting System

-This table lists the subscription-based service providers that distribute emergency alert.
-These service providers offer multiple services that are available across the country.
-If you subscribe to one or more of the services in the table, you should be receiving emergency alert messages.
+The following list indicates the subscription-based service providers that distribute emergency alerts.
+If you subscribe to one or more of the services below, you should be receiving emergency alert messages.
 If you require more details, please contact your service provider.

-There might be stations or subscription service providers broadcasting or distributing emergency alert messages that aren’t on our map or listed in the table.
+There might be radio or TV stations or subscription service providers broadcasting or distributing emergency alert messages that aren’t on our map or that do not appear in the list.
 Why?

 There are two possible reasons.

-First, we created the map and table using data collected from two CRTC surveys that were issued to FM radio, AM radio and over-the-air (OTA) television stations, as well as subscription-based service providers.
-Data from the first survey was received on March 31, 2015 and from the second on December 31, 2015.
-Any station or service provider that started broadcasting or distributing emergency alerts after December 31, 2015 do not appear on the map.
+First, the map and list are created by using data collected from CRTC annual surveys that are issued to FM radio, AM radio and over-the-air (OTA) television stations, as well as subscription-based service providers.
+Recipients are required to submit the surveys to the CRTC no later than November 30 of each year.
+The data contained in the list and map were collected as part of the November 30, 2016 annual surveys.
+Any station or service provider that started broadcasting or distributing emergency alerts after November 30, 2016 may not appear on the map and in the list.

 Second, the surveys were only sent to FM radio, AM radio and over-the-air (OTA) television stations and subscription-based service providers holding a broadcasting licence from the CRTC.
-Some stations or service providers, under very specific conditions, are not required to have a licence and so they do not appear in the map or table.
+Some stations or service providers, under very specific conditions, are not required to have a licence and therefore do not appear in the map or list.